detached/zsh-docker-helper/README.md

 ## Docker helper

-Adds some nice aliases for your daily work.
+Some useful aliases for docker as a oh-my-zsh plugin

 ### drm
 Remove all container.